 8. Find a good custom domain name provider.

-The domain re-seller/hosting account I created to get my free email account with my domain purchase is InternetDirectSolutions.com.
-They have 24/7 customer support and I have never had any problems with their hosting.
 I have tried a number of different hosting services over the years.
-The one I used before I created the InternetDirectSolutions.com re-seller account was purchased by another company.
+The one I used before I created my re-seller service was purchased by another company.
 Once they were purchased, the great customer service they had, changed.
 I put up with this for a while, as I liked their control panel and other features.
-However, the last straw was when one of the domains I had configured in the control panel to not automatically renew (because I didn’t want it anymore) was renewed and of course my credit card was charged.
+However, the last straw was when one of the domains I had configured to not automatically renew (because I didn’t want it anymore) was renewed and of course my credit card was charged.
 Another hosting service I tried prior to that said, they could install a script I purchased, but the script apparently wasn’t installed properly and I could never reach anyone in the support section of the hosting company for help.
-This was a three hundred dollar mistake as I purchased the hosting and then got stuck with a script I couldn’t use and no way to contact anyone to cancel or get it fixed.
-This hosting company, by the way, was one you see positively reviewed on almost every review for hosting and so I trusted them.
-I later learned why they are recommended by so many people apparently.
-It appears it is because these hosting companies are paying big commissions for referrals.
+This was a three hundred dollar mistake as I purchased the hosting and then got stuck with a script I couldn’t use and no way to contact anyone to cancel my plan or get it fixed.
+This hosting company, by the way, was one you see positively reviewed on almost every hosting review site so I trusted them.
+I later learned why they (and several others) are recommended by so many people apparently.
+It appears it is because these hosting companies are paying big affiliate commissions for referrals.
 Trusting these review sites was a big mistake on my part.
-That’s another reason I created my own re-seller site so other people don’t have to have the same problems I had, like this.
+This is another reason I created my own re-seller site so other people don’t have to have the same problems I had like this.
 You will always be able to reach a customer service rep 24/7 for my reseller service at InternetDirectSolutions.com and if you need a refund there is no problem.
 Just check the site for the current refund policy.

 9. Never buy a domain name over the phone.